jeanmira/STR-Periodic-Thread-Analysis/README.md

-# **Sistemas de Tempo Real - Implementação e Análise de Thread Periódica no Linux**
+# **Real-Time Systems - Implementation and Analysis of Periodic Thread in Linux**

 [![Generic badge](https://img.shields.io/badge/Status-Finalizado-brightgreen.svg)](https://shields.io/)

-## Descrição do Projeto:
+## Project description:
-O trabalho consiste na implementação de threads ou tarefas periódicas no Linux.
-Será utilizado o Timer padrão POSIX e o sinal enviado por ele para implementar o comportamento periódico de uma thread.
+The project consists of implementing threads or periodic tasks in Linux.
+The standard POSIX Timer and the signal sent by it will be used to implement the periodic behavior of a thread.

 ### Passos para a implementação:
       • 1.º Passo - Ler o manual das duas bibliotecas (Tratamento do alarme com o sigwait), para detectar perda de deadline;